 Take a look at this nice brochure prepared by older volunteers: 100 advices for future volunteers

-Discover on our map where past YBB volunteers spent their ESC.
+Discover our map on the right, about where past YBB volunteers spent their ESC.
 Where will be your pin?